TurboVega/agon512k/README.md

 # agon512k
 <b>Access 512KB RAM from within BASIC on AgonLight (TM)</b>

+Versions:<br>
+V0.1 - Initial release of code for beta testing.

 This collection of assembler functions provide access to the extended memory (including and beyond the first 64KB) attached to the EZ80 CPU.
 The RAM resides at addresses &40000 to &BFFFF, with BASIC normally using the lower 64KB (&40000 to &4FFFF).
 Now, you have another 448KB of RAM accessible from BASIC, ranging from
 &50000 to &BFFFF.